The create entries process is split into the following functions:

 - Member Allocation journals - Income and expense transactions are allocated to members on a daily basis.
 This will allow Simple Fund 360 to calculate the daily profit/loss that is attributable to each member of the fund and provides you with real-time member balances.

-- Finalise profit allocation to members and determine year-end balances at 30 June;
+- Finalise profit allocation to members and determine year-end balances as at 30 June;

 - Calculate PDIT/FITB (If the fund is applying Tax Effect Accounting);